 In our exploration of health, wellness, disease, and aging, increasing emphasis is being given to key and emerging ethical questions that arise in the relationships among life sciences, biotechnology, health, politics, law, and philosophy.
 These questions have propelled the rise of interdisciplinary research around improving human health and well-being.

 Our humanities and social sciences programs, including drama, art, music and cultural studies, explore the nature of human creativity through the examination and analysis of texts, restoration of works of art, critical evaluation of elements of modern culture, theory-informed study of past human activity, and the creation of new knowledge, art, and performance.

-Spotlight: Wendy Craig explores issues of bullying
+- Wendy Craig (Psychology) – exploring issues of bullying

-Spotlight: Meredith Chivers explores gender and sexuality
+- Meredith Chivers (Psychology) – exploring gender and sexuality

-Spotlight: Michael Green designs culturally sensitive care
+- Michael Green (Family Medicine) – designing culturally sensitive care